harta55/EnTAP/docs/source/basic_usage.rst

     enTAP --runN -i path/to/transcriptome.fasta -d path/to/database.dmnd -d path/to/database2.dmnd -a path/to/alignment.sam

 With the above command, the entire *enTAP* pipeline will be ran.
-However, it is entirely possible to skip frame selection by inputting protein transcripts (--runP) or skip expression filtering by excluding an alignment file.
+However, it is entirely possible to skip frame selection by inputting protein transcripts (- -runP) or skip expression filtering by excluding an alignment file.

 Flags: